 HECM for Purchase!

 So if it is not a HECM for Purchase, then it would be considered a refinance.
 Ok let us review refinances of normal or regular forward mortgages which also have two sub categories which are "Rate Term" and the other "Cash-out" refinance.
-The "rate term" just pays off the current mortgage if any, plus settlement costs and the "cash-out" puts money in you pocket.
+The "rate term" just pays off the current mortgage if any, plus settlement costs and the other called a "cash-out refi" puts money in you pocket.

 This is similar with Reverse Mortgage, having the first scenario which pays off your current mortgage, settlement costs and other mandatory obligations.
 The second scenario has the similar "Cash-Out" benefit which does not just have to go in your pocket, with a reverse mortgage, these funds can be distributed monthly akin to an annuity over time or just sit in a "credit line" which by the way, grows each year until you draw it.
 Then at that time nor in the future will you ever have to make payment as long as the property remains your primary residence.

-Not Tax or Legal Advice.
-Always consult Lawyer and Tax Professions.
-Content of website are the sole opinions of Robert Fulton & does not necessarily reflect those of Fulton Financial Consultants, Inc.'s Investor/Lenders.
-If the borrower does not meet loan obligations such as taxes and insurance, then the reverse mortgage will have to be repaid."
+This Site is Not Tax or Legal Advice.
+Always consult Legal Counsel and Your Tax Advisor.
+Content of website are the sole opinions of Robert Fulton & does not necessarily reflect those of Fulton Financial Consultants, Inc.'s Investor/Lenders or insurance companies or other product vendors.
+Because one of my product lines is that of Reverse Mortgages I must state the following: If the borrower does not meet loan obligations such as taxes and insurance, then the reverse mortgage will have to be repaid."
 The Terms, benefits and features shared as accurately as possible on best efforts basis and subject to change without notice.
+Therefore please discuss any decision making specifics with Robert Fulton 360-222-3236.
 "This material is not from HUD or FHA and has not been approved by HUD or any government agency."
-Please discuss any decision making specifics with Robert Fulton 360-222-3236.